 Using a 9/16" socket, install the brackets levelled with the 3/8" X 4" long lag screws.
 Use the flat washer provided under the head of the screw.
-While tightening the lag screws, keep the brackets levelled (use the level if needed).
+While tightening the lag screws, keep the brackets levelled (use a level).
 Do not overtighten the lag screws; doing so may split the wood framing or weaken the screw.